Stock futures trade higher, oil adds to gains day after Kabul attack

 U.S. equity futures appeared poised for a rebound following Thursday's decline as chaos deepened in Afghanistan following two explosions outside the airport in Kabul.

-In energy markets, benchmark U.S. crude picked up 77 cents to $68.19 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, used as the price basis for international oils, added 82 cents to $71.89.
+In energy markets, benchmark U.S. crude picked up $1.10 to $68.54 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, used as the price basis for international oils, added $1.04 to $72.12.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE